Design of Experiments FOR SIMULATION MODELING Overview

 Simulation models often have many input factors and determining which ones have a significant impact on performance measures (responses) of interest can be a truly daunting task.
 The common approach of changing one factor at a time is very often incorrect, because for many models factors interact to impact on the responses.
-In this simulation course, we give a comprehensive presentation of design of experiments (DOE) specifically for simulation modeling, whose major goal is to determine which factors have the greatest effect on the responses, and to do so with the least amount of simulating.
-Other important uses of DOE are to develop a response surface (or metamodel) based on the important factors to predict the model response for factor combinations that were not actually simulated due to time constraints or to find the factor-level combination that optimizes the simulation response.
+In this course we give a comprehensive presentation of design of experiments (DOE) specifically for simulation modeling, whose major goal is to determine which factors have the greatest effect on the responses.
+Another important use of DOE is to develop a metamodel (a simplified model of the simulation model) based on the important factors to predict the model response for factor-level combinations that were not actually simulated because a prediction is needed in real time or because of execution-time constraints.
+A metamodel can also be used to find the factor combination that optimizes the simulation response.

-- Numerous Examples to Illustrate the Mechanics and Applications of DOE
+- Numerous Examples and In-Class Exercises to Illustrate the Mechanics and Applications of DOE